Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: A procedure to estimate the richest cheap model

+The maximization specified by equation \eqref{opt_probl} is non-convex and finding the global optima is difficult; we propose a two-step procedure to solve it.

-where we denote by $\#$ the cardinality operator.
-If $M$ is smaller than $L$, we rerun the MLE in \eqref{mixtureml} with $M$ components, otherwise we stop and keep the current parameters.
-The parameters obtained from the second iteration of the MLE are estimates of the parameters of the richest cheap model.
-Notice that computing the convex hull is evocative of the Choquet procedure described in Section \ref{choq}.
-If $M=J$, at the end of this algorithm, we have an estimate $\widehat{\nu}_{\pi_i}$ of the Choquet measure for $\pi_i$, since $\widehat{\nu}_{\pi_i}(\widehat{f}_\ell)=\widehat{\varphi}_{i,\ell}$, for all $\ell \in \{1,\ldots,M\}$, where we denote the estimates of the weights of the richest cheap model as $\widehat{\varphi}_{i,\ell}$, for all $\ell$.
+The parameters returned by Algorithm \ref{alg:2step} are estimates of the parameters of the richest cheap model.
+Notice that computing the convex hull is evocative of the Choquet procedure described in section \ref{choq}.
+If $L_T=J$ (where $J$ is the dimension of the Euclidean space we work with), we have an estimate $\hat{\nu}_{\pi_i}$ of the Choquet measure for $\pi_i$, since the geometric representation of the richest cheap model is a simplex.
+We have the following important result.

+\begin{theorem} Call $M^\star$ the true number of components of the richest cheap finite admixture model.
+Then, if $L_0 \geq M^\star$ and the MLE in \eqref{mixtureml} is consistent,\footnote{Conditions for the MLE to be consistent can be found in \cite{wasserman_2}.} we have that $L_T$ is a consistent estimator for $M^\star$. \end{theorem}

+We leave for future work to verify whether the following plausible conjecture holds.
+Suppose that our model is ``sparse enough'' as in \eqref{opt_probl}.
+That is, suppose we constrain the admixture elements to be identifiable.
+Then, if the MLE in \eqref{mixtureml} is consistent, it should be verified that the collection $\{\hat{f}_1,...,\hat{f}_{L_T}\}$ of identifiable components estimated by Algorithm \ref{alg:2step} is a consistent estimator for the collection $\{{f}^\star_1,...,{f}^\star_{M^\star}\}$ of true identifiable admixture components.